oni4hmad/learn-android-intermediate/README.md

-# Dicoding Android Intermediate Course's Project
+# Dicoding Android Intermediate Course's Project (Story App Submission)

 This repository was created to documentating my learning progress for dicoding android intermediate course.
 There are 2 submissions related to this course which will make a single Story App